-- Failure To Yield Right Of Way: New York NY drivers must always yield the right of way to pedestrians, bicyclists, and other vehicles when appropriate.
+- Failure To Yield Right Of Way: Town Line NY drivers must always yield the right of way to pedestrians, bicyclists, and other vehicles when appropriate.
 Failing to do so can lead to an 18% increase on your car insurance rates.

 Credit Score Categories and Their Average Insurance Rates in New York

 When it comes to calculating your auto and home insurance rates, New York insurance companies generally look at five different credit score categories.
 The average insurance rate in New York for each category is as follows:

 - Excellent Credit (800-850): The New York state-mandated average rate for people with excellent credit is 5.87%.

 - Good Credit (740-799): Town Line residents with good credit can expect an average rate of 8.13%.

 - Fair/Average Credit (670-739): Those in the fair or average credit range can look forward to a Town Line NY insurance rate of 11.14%.